Microphone Silencer vs. Noise Gate: Which One Reigns Supreme?

 Cons of Microphone Silencers

-- Can sometimes muffle desired sound if not positioned properly.
+- May muffle desired sound if not positioned properly.

-- May not address noise issues caused by vibrations or electronic interference.
+- Does not address noise issues caused by vibrations or electronic interference.

 Diving into Noise Gates